Key Points

 Exchange Netflows

-These help confirm whether profit-taking is being accepted during distribution, or whether selling pressure is overwhelming bids.
+These help confirm whether profit-taking is being absorbed during distribution, or whether selling pressure is overwhelming bids.
+SOPR readings below one during a distribution phase indicate stress rather than orderly profit-taking at a premium.

 A Weekly Workflow You Can Reuse

-• Cross-check SOPR or Realised PnL Ratio and CDD or VDD to judge acceptance and who is spending.
+3. Cross-check SOPR or Realised PnL Ratio and CDD or VDD to judge acceptance and which age bands are spending.

 Mini FAQs